FAQs: Answers to the Most Frequently Asked Questions

 You have two opportunities to download your pattern after purchase.

 - Immediately after checking out, there will be a link to directly download your pattern.

 - An order confirmation email will be sent to you with a link to download your pattern.

 Click on the link and the pattern will automatically download to your computer's downloads folder.
-If you clicked on the link and cannot find your pattern, do a search on your computer for the first part of the pattern's name (i.e. for Bargello Flag search “bargello”).
+If you clicked on the link and cannot find your pattern, do a search on your computer for the pattern's name (i.e. for Bargello Flag).
 Don't know how to search your computer?
 Do a quick google search!

 Why aren’t some of your patterns available in download form?

-Please remember that our patterns are full-sized so that you don’t have the extra step of increasing the size (and decreasing your bank account!).
+Please remember that my patterns are full-sized so that you don’t have the extra step of increasing the size (and decreasing your bank account!).
 These patterns have over-sized pattern pages or have a large number of pages.
-To eliminate the inevitable printing issues that would arise, we chose to keep select CCQ patterns in paper form only.
-We hope you understand!
-At some point, we hope to offer more of our patterns in a download PDF format.
+To eliminate the inevitable printing issues that would arise, I chose to keep select CCQ patterns in paper form only.
+I hope you understand!
+At some point, I may offer more of my patterns in a download PDF format.

 Do you speak at quilt guild meetings?